 This is the wall of my living room, with its lights on in the first photo (above).
 In the second photo (below), the living room lights are off, but there is good light streaming in from the adjacent dining room space.
 The projector is about 3 metres away, giving me an approximately 100-inch diagonal image.

 The 3rd photo (below) shows the same room with the same projection image, this time with my lights all off.
-The adjacent balcony doors still let in some light from the outside.
+The adjacent balcony with wall-to-wall full height doors still let in some light from the outside.
+The blinds are drawn, but they are hardly of the blackout kind.
 This is not anywhere as dark as in a real movie theatre, but you can see the image quality is really good.

 The LUMOS Auro Projector is easy to fit into tight spaces with its short-throw capabilities.
 You can get a fairly big screen size without needing a lot of distance.
 Its 1.3:1 throw ratio means you can get a 100-inch diagonal image from around 3 metres away.
 The minimum throw distance is 1.5 metres, which will give you a 50-inch diagonal image.
 LUMOS specifies an image size up to 300-inch; I don’t have space to test that out (I’d need a 9.9 metre throw distance), but I presume beyond that the brightness could become less than ideal.